 Speaking of making perfume last, this bottle really won’t last very long if it constantly needs reapplying throughout the day.

 The chances of anyone around you noticing the whiff of scent will be very slim too unless they are standing right beside you when you spray.

 So the £1 bottle of fragrance that initially saved you a fair amount of money, will eventually cost you more.
 You will constantly be spending money on replacing the bottle that’s only lasted a week!

-If buying a dupe bottle seems to be the only option to owning a scent that’s similar to your favourite designer perfume, there is another option.
+If buying a dupe bottle seems to be the only option for owning a scent that’s similar to your favourite designer perfume, there is another option.